rbdannenberg/arco/doc/design.md

 In the simplest case, a tree of unit generators is created by the client, which frees all but its reference ID to the output (Ugen at the root of the tree).
-To produce audio output, the `/arco/output` message inserts the output ugen into the `output_set`, which is a list of ID's of unit generators whose outputs should be mixed to form the audio output.
+To produce audio output, the `/arco/output` message inserts the output ugen into the "output" which is a Sum Ugen that mixes any number of Ugens to form the audio output.

-Eventually, the client can remove the ugen from the `output_set` using `/arco/mute` and delete its reference to the corresponding Ugen_id.
+Eventually, the client can remove the ugen from the output using `/arco/mute` and delete its reference to the corresponding `Ugen_id`.
+(Or in Python, there is no `Ugen_id`, and the id is stored directly in the `id_num` property of the Ugen instance.)
 The client should also free the ID, which might take place automatically through the client's garbage collector.
 If the object is not connected to any other inputs, it will be freed.
 The reference counts will propagate up the tree, freeing all the unit generators in the tree.

 You can also use `/arco/run` to insert a ugen ID into `run_set`, which is a list of unit generators to "run" before computing each block of audio output.
 Typically, unit generators in the `run_set` analyze input audio (Arco's Vu meters are an example).
-Note that if a member of the `output_set` depends directly or indirectly on another ugen, that ugen will be run automatically (the tree of unit generators is traversed in a depth-first manager, running all input-providers before computing output).
+Note that if a member of the output Sum depends directly or indirectly on another ugen, that ugen will be run automatically (the tree of unit generators is traversed in a depth-first manager, running all input-providers before computing output).
 Therefore, anything that an output depends on does